r-devel/r-dev-web/WindowsBuilds/winutf8/ucrt3/howto.md

 ```

-Note that even Rtools4 has these libraries, so one may and should reduce the
+Note that even Rtools4 has these libraries, so one could make a similar
-use of downloading of external pre-built code also with the main package
-versions.
-Still, one cannot always use the same linking orders with
-different toolchains, because libraries may have different names and/or
-dependencies.
-See below for more details how to find the libraries to link
-and their order.
+change also for building the package with Rtools4.
+That may be preferred
+for transparency, etc, but typically Rtools4 will need a different set of
+libraries from this UCRT toolchain, and there are additional differences in
+preprocessor flags, etc.

 ### Creating a package patch